 The idea of being paid to help people get unstuck and on track with their thoughts, habits and desires sounds like a good thing for an empath, doesn’t it?
 People tell you where they think they want to go, you help them hone in and be specific, then craft a strategy on how to get there; like Google Maps for the soul.
 When we listen carefully to one another, when we talk freely, we share our goals, obstacles and frustrations.
 What we’re often missing is the awareness of what we already know, and because answers are inherent in the question, it sounds pretty simple.
 So simple, we slap our foreheads when the answer is right under our…knows.

 A Life Coach is different than a therapist, mentor, shaman or babysitter.
-While each of these are useful and lofty professions, often sharing many of the same tasks, a life coach has… a riding crop and whistle?
-One thing that comes into play with a coach is accountability.
-Even with friends we check in with daily, the level of accountability is different.
-When you’ve got skin in the game and a Skype session in the morning, you’re less inclined to fall behind between appointments.
+Each of these are useful, respectable professions (often sharing the same tasks) a life coach wields more than a riding crop and whistle.
+The coach’s superpower is accountability.
+Even the friends we check in with daily, accountability from a pro is altogether different.
+There is $kin in the game, a weekly Zoom meeting, and someone who is not only listening, but taking notes.
 Dreams and goals are chunked out, tasks are broken down into actionable items and timelines are integrated into strategy, and your Life Coach isn’t going to hijack your session talking about her latest Tinder disaster.

-While great friendships evolve organically over time, finding a great coach requires its own investment of time.
-Surfing the Internet you’ll find great adjectives on their websites- passion, empowerment, confidence, transformation, tools– and who doesn’t want more of these?
-In order to find the right fit, let’s take a look at what they do.
+While great friendships evolve organically over time, finding a great coach requires its own investment.
+Surfing the Internet you’ll find great adjectives on their websites- passion, empowerment, confidence, transformation, tools– (and who doesn’t want more of those?) but it takes more than keywords to find the right fit. et’s take a look at what they do.

 The next time someone tells me I should be a life coach, I’ll remind them I’m a Realtor.
 We make many choices, some make life better while others go wildly wrong.
 Choosing a friend, mentor, lover or life coach can enhance the quality of your days and nights.
 Choose wisely.